GoogleCloudPlatform/istio-samples/multicluster-gke/single-control-plane/README.md

 ./scripts/7-deploy-hipstershop.sh
 ```

+*Note*:  This script uses the default Hipstershop installation, which deploys all services to the cluster, then deletes the deployments that belong on the other cluster.
+Both clusters need Kubernetes Services for all the Hipstershop workloads, in order for cross-cluster DNS to work.

-You can verify that the deployment was successful using 3 methods:
+You can verify that the multicluster deployment was successful using 3 methods:

 1) Run `kubectl get pods` on both clusters to ensure all pods are `RUNNING` and `READY`.